KaziSAhsan/PCAP-Parser/README.md

 *This simple network scanner functions much like
 Kali Linux's built-in netdiscover command.*

-Our scanner uses ARP requests instead of pings to discover what hosts are running on the netwrok.
+Our scanner uses ARP requests instead of pings to discover what hosts are running on the netwrok.</details>

 <details>
 <summary><B>Why is an ARP request preferrable in this instance?</B>